Digital Twins Healthcare & Nutrition

 Detecting and treating malnutrition in hospitals

-A Digital twin in this scenario, could be used to simulate and track responses of a patient to prevent adverse outcomes as well as reduce risk of worsening malnutrition.
-According to a recent paper by Yu et al 2023, data points such as: weight, height, age, calf circumference, grip strength, and dietary intake information can be combined with hospital and electronic health records to provide a detailed picture of the patient.
-As medical and nutritional treatment is instigated the Digital twin status will subsequently change providing prediction of the patient status and potential outcomes in real-time.
+A Digital twin in this scenario could be used to simulate and track responses of a patient to prevent adverse outcomes as well as reduce risk of worsening malnutrition.
+A recent paper highlighted that data points such as: weight, height, age, calf circumference, grip strength, and dietary intake information could be combined with hospital and electronic health records to provide a detailed picture of each patient [3].
+As medical and nutritional treatment is instigated, the Digital twin status automatically changes providing prediction of the patient status and predicted outcomes in real-time [3].
+This could have important implications for lowering hospital re-admission rates as well as reducing health-related expenditure.

 Predicting short and long-term responses to diets

-According to the most recent survey by IFIC, at least 52% of Americans follow some type of dietary pattern with High protein currently taking the lead for weight loss.
-But not everybody responds to dietary patterns in the same way.
-What if you could take the guesswork out before even starting?
+Based on the most recent survey by IFIC (2024), at least 52% of Americans follow some type of dietary pattern with “high protein” currently taking the lead for individuals looking to manage their weight [20].
+However, it is well known that not everybody responds to dietary patterns in the same way.
+What if it was possible to take out the guesswork before even starting?

-Silfvergren et al (2022) recently created an offline Digital twin using different, non-connected, and complementary information about human metabolism—into a single, quantitative, robust, and coherent picture.
+Researchers recently created an offline Digital twin using different, non-connected, and complementary information about human metabolism into a single, quantitative, robust, and coherent picture [21].

-They demonstrated the potential of a digital twin, by simulating the impact that a variety of different diets is expected to have on key variables, such as mean plasma glucose, plasma insulin and liver glycogen.
+They demonstrated the potential of a digital twin by simulating the impact that a variety of different diets are expected to have on key variables, such as mean plasma glucose, plasma insulin and liver glycogen.
 Many of these data and predictions are subject-specific while others are population-specific potentially therefore ultimately impacting population health.
-The researchers believe that this type of offline Digital twin could become useful, not only for personalised nutrition, but also to improve patient understanding, motivation, adherence, and health and behavioural outcomes.
+The researchers believe that this type of off-line Digital twin could become useful, not only for personalized nutrition, but also to improve patient understanding, motivation, adherence, health and behavioral outcomes [21].

 Fatty liver disease